 Against: sock blockers are an added expense and need to be stored somewhere

 Sock blockers also cost money.
 There’s no getting around that.
 Even the less expensive ones are still about $20 USD.
-If you are buying nice wooden blockers from a small maker, your price is going to be higher.
+If you are buying nice wooden blockers from a small maker, your price is going to be higher, while blockers made from acrylic material tend to be on the less expensive end of the spectrum

 It’s reasonable to decide this is not a necessary expense and put your resources elsewhere.
 Like more yarn.
 I’m always in favor of decisions that allow me to add more yarn to the collection.